Maine Bill of Sale Forms (5)

 • Title – The owner must provide the BMV with the original title or apply for a new one using the online portal for motor vehicle title replacement.

-• Registration Application – White and yellow versions distributed at BMV locations.
+• Registration Application – Distributed at BMV locations.

-• Photo Identification (ID) – The owner must present an unexpired Maine driver’s license or another government-issued photo ID like a birth certificate or passport.
+• Photo ID – The owner must present an unexpired Maine driver’s license or another government-issued photo ID like a birth certificate or passport.

 Additional (Optional) Documents

-Residents must visit a BMV branch office or contact their local municipal office to register their trailer.
+Residents must visit a BMV branch office to register their trailer.

 • Payment – Trailer costs depend on the trailer’s weight and registration duration.